An Annual Return must be filed with the CRO within 56 days of the date to which it has been made up.

 A late filing fee of €100 becomes due in respect of an annual return on the day after the expiry of the filing deadline, which deadline is 56 days after the effective date of the return, with a daily late fee amount of €3 accruing thereafter, up to a maximum late fee of €1,200 per return.
 This fee is in addition to the standard filing fee of €20 per return.
 Revenue have confirmed that late filing fees are not tax deductible.

-In addition, an on-the-spot fine may be imposed by the CRO where the company has a record of persistent late filing and/or summary prosecution of the company and/or any officer in default.
-Fines of up to €5,000 can be imposed on a conviction for breach of the annual return filing requirements – Category 3 offence.
+In addition, an on-the-spot fine, as detailed in Section 874(2)(c) of the Companies Act 2014, may be imposed by the CRO where the company has a record of persistent late filing and/or summary prosecution of the company and/or any officer in default.

 In addition, a company may be struck off the register and dissolved for failure to file an annual return.
 If a company is struck off, the assets of the company become vested in the Minister for Public Expenditure, and if the business continues to trade, the owners will no longer enjoy the benefit of limited liability and so are personally responsible for any debts incurred so long as the company remains dissolved.
 Any person, who was a director of a company at the date of sending to that company of a strike-off notice due to the non-filing of annual returns, may be disqualified from acting as director by the High Court, where the company is struck off leaving outstanding liabilities.
 Such order may be made by the Court on the application of the Office of the Director of Corporate Enforcement.